-Rolex’s longest running model, the 36mm version of the Datejust was powered by the Cal.
-3035 from its introduction in 1977 until it was replaced by the current movement, the 3135, in 1988.
+Rolex’s longest running model, the 36mm version of the Datejust was powered by the Rolex Caliber 3035 from its introduction in 1977 until it was replaced by the current movement, the 3135, in 1988.

-The company has often used the Datejust to trial their major upgrades, and so was the case here when it became the first in the lineup to feature the new mechanism.
+The company has often used the Datejust to trial their major upgrades.
+This is the case here when it became the first in the lineup to feature the new mechanism.

-Perhaps the watch that is the most quintessentially Rolex, the Datejust is the epitome of simple, functional design and found the perfect complement in the thoroughly practical and beautifully designed 3035.
+Perhaps the watch that is the most quintessentially Rolex, the Datejust, is the epitome of simple, functional design.
+It found the perfect complement in the thoroughly practical and beautifully designed 3035.

-The Cal 3035, with its high beat frequency, introduced the smooth tick that has become trademark Rolex.
+The Rolex Caliber 3035, with its high beat frequency, introduced the smooth tick that has become the trademark for Rolex.
 A painstakingly engineered and wholly dependable workhorse, it was a worthy successor to the celebrated 1500 series.